 Now you can have some backyard fun and trick your kids into cleaning up their toys, thanks to DIY backyard projects!
 You’ll have to cut the PVC pipes with a saw to make the skeleton of the kiddie car parking garage.
 Once you’re happy with the structure, screw the plastic roof panel on top of the PVC pipes, and cut the fabric to make curtains.
 Now, every playtime ends with a neat and organized backyard!

 6. Picnic Caddy

-Here’s a picnic caddy to hold your picnic needs for when you want to share some snacks in the lovely spring weather.
+Here’s an adorable caddy to hold your picnic needs for when you want to share some snacks in the lovely spring weather.
 For the caddy itself, you’ll need an old planter, sanded and painted to suit your taste.
-Purchase some mason jars and spray painted them with frosted glass, and paint the lids to match the caddy.
+Purchase some mason jars and spray paint them with frosted glass and paint the lids to match the caddy.

 7. DIY Potting Station

 Failing to plant this season means failing to appreciate the beauty of spring!
 Here’s a potting station to help you find your green thumb.
 All you need is an old crate and trays to hold all your planting essentials.
-Paint them to match the beauty of your backyard, and find the perfect spot to put all of them—preferably where there’s ample sun and air.
+Paint them to match the beauty of your backyard and find the perfect spot to put all of them—preferably where there are ample sun and air.

 8. DIY Curved Fire Pit Bench

-Let’s be honest, your fire pit doesn’t really have to be in use this spring, but it’s always nice to gather around it and have a relaxing time.
-To do that, you’ll need this guide’s plan for a curved fire pit bench.
-Once you understand the plan, it’s all about assembling the pressure-treated wood boards together, painting them, and adorning them with your favorite pillows!
+Let’s be honest, your fire pit doesn’t really have to be in use this spring but it’s always nice to gather around it and have a relaxing time.
+To do that, you’ll need this curved fire pit bench plan to add to your DIY garden projects.
+Once you understand the plan, it’s all about assembling the pressure-treated wood boards together, painting them, and adorning them with your favorite pillows.

 — DIY Projects (@DIYProjectsCom) March 15, 2017